mercator-ocean/copernicus-marine-toolbox/doc/usage/installation.rst

 * via pip `pypi`_
 * via conda `conda-forge`_
 * via docker `dockerhub`_

-* alternatively, you can use a binary
+Alternatively, you can use a binary.

 Via pip
 **************